Abhishekvrshny/chili-copy/README.md

 --------------------------------
 ## Overview
 chili-copy is a parallel file transfer client-server software that efficiently transfers large files to remote machines over a network.
+It is implemented using a novel custom protocol, named as CCFTP, which is described in later sections.
 ## Getting Started
 ### Building From Source
 chili-copy is written in `Go`.
 To be able o build it on your machine.
 Please make sure `Go version 1.11` or higher is installed on your system and `$GOPATH` is appropriately is set.